briandowns/sky-island/README.md

 ##

-Sky Island is a FaaS/serverless platform built for FreeBSD, Jail driven, on ZFS, for running Go functions.
-Interaction is via the REST API.
+Sky Island is a FaaS/serverless platform built for FreeBSD, jail driven, on ZFS, for running Go functions, with interaction through a REST API.

 ## How It Works